RadarML/nrdk/README.md

-# GRT
+# NRDK: Neural Radar Development Kit

-A modular "industrial-grade" framework for learning on spectrum.
+An "industrial grade" modular framework and comprehensive development kit for multimodal radar spectrum research with a focus on deep learning & foundational model approaches.